lndk-org/lndk/docs/cli_commands.md

 ## TLS: Running `lndk-cli` remotely

-When `LNDK` is started up, self-signed TLS credentials are automatically generated and stored in `~/.lndk`.
+When `LNDK` is started up, self-signed TLS credentials are automatically generated and stored in `~/.lndk` or your `--data-dir <PATH>` configured.
 If you're running `lndk-cli` locally, it'll know where to find the certificate file it needs to establish a secure connection with the LNDK server.

-To run `lndk-cli` on a remote machine, users need to copy the `tls-cert.pem` file to the corresponding LNDK data directory (`~/.lndk`) on the machine where `lndk-cli` is being run.
+To run `lndk-cli` on a remote machine, users need to copy the `tls-cert.pem` file to the corresponding LNDK data directory on the machine where `lndk-cli` is being run.